 Go Live

 The action of starting a live broadcast on a streaming platform.
-Often includes a countdown, transition screen, or preview before officially starting.
+It often includes a countdown, transition screen, or preview before officially starting.

 Gated Content

-Live streaming content that requires user action before access—such as registration, payment, or login.
-Often used for webinars or premium events.
+Live streaming content requires user action before access, such as registration, payment, or login.
+It is often used for webinars or premium events.

 Grid View

-A visual layout during multi-participant streams (e.g., virtual meetings) that shows all speakers in equally-sized tiles on screen.
+A visual layout during multi-participant streams (e.g., virtual meetings) shows all speakers in equally sized tiles on the screen.

 Gimbal

-A stabilizing device used to keep a camera steady during movement, ideal for mobile live streams or on-the-go broadcasting.
+A stabilizing device keeps a camera steady during movement, making it ideal for mobile live streams or on-the-go broadcasting.

 Granular Analytics

-In-depth viewer data including metrics like viewer drop-off times, heatmaps, engagement segments, and device types.
+In-depth viewer data includes metrics like viewer drop-off times, heat maps, engagement segments, and device types.

 Game Capture Card